jreisinger/checkip/README.md

 ## Adding Checkers

-To add a new service for checking IP addresses (i.e. a Checker) just implement the [checkip.Checker](https://pkg.go.dev/github.com/jreisinger/checkip#Checker) interface and add it to `cmd/checkip.go`.
+To add a new Checker (i.e. a way for checking an IP addresses) just implement the [checkip.Checker](https://pkg.go.dev/github.com/jreisinger/checkip#Checker) interfaces and add it to `cmd/checkip.go`.
 Then:

 ```
 make run